aaronicsubstances/scalable-ipc/README.md

 ##### data ack received

-assert that current pdu is not the first one, and ignore if otherwise.
+assert that current index is greater than 0, and ignore if otherwise.

 assert that the sequence number of the ack equals the sequence number of the current pdu, and ignore if otherwise.